gmcninch-tufts/math87-lecture-notebooks/week4/04--duality.md

 -------------

-These results and ideas allow us to use "play the primal or dual linear program off one another" to try to find an optimal solution.
+These results and ideas allow us to "play the primal or dual linear program off one another" to try to find an optimal solution.

-We'll eventually see some useful application!!
+In the next notebook, we'll see some useful application!!
 <!-- #endregion -->

 ```python